syncfusion-content/angular-docs/angular/Signature/getting-started.md

 # Getting Started

-The Angular2 Signature simplifies creation of a signature capture in a browser, allowing a user to draw a signature using mouse or touch.
+The Angular Signature simplifies creation of a signature capture in a browser, allowing a user to draw a signature using mouse or touch.

-This section explains briefly about how to create a **Signature** component in your application with Angular2 by the following step-by-step instructions.
+This section explains briefly about how to create a **Signature** component in your application with Angular by the following step-by-step instructions.
 The following screenshot demonstrates the functionality of Signature component.

 ![https://help.syncfusion.com/js/signature/Getting_Started_images/gettingstarted_img1.png](Getting_Started_images\gettingstarted_img1.png)

-## Create an Signature component in Angular2
+## Create an Signature component in Angular

 Create a new HTML file and include the below code: